Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Let’s go treasure hunting!

 Vintage Market Days Vermont outdoors with tents and vintage and antique decor for sale.
+Best New England Antique Stores and Vintage Markets

 A trip through Southern Vermont isn’t complete without a stop at the iconic Vermont Country Store, one of the state’s most beloved destinations for nostalgic shopping and vintage-inspired finds.
-Their flagship location in Weston is a true general store experience—stocked with everything from practical household goods to old-fashioned candies, classic wool socks, and heritage brands you forgot existed.
+Their flagship location in Weston is a true general store experience, stocked with everything from practical household goods to old-fashioned candies, classic wool socks, and heritage brands you forgot existed.
 The Rockingham location offers a similar mix of charm and curated throwbacks with a cozy, small-town vibe.

 Whether you’re hunting for New England gifts, retro home goods, or just sampling their legendary Vermont cheeses, there’s something for everyone here.
 And if you can’t make it in person, their well-known catalog and online store bring that Vermont vintage charm straight to your door.